Daniel-Ze/add_refgene_name/README.md

 # Add reference annotation gene IDs to a novel annotation
-The script is desined to take the ID tag of the "gene" feature entry from a LiftOff reference annotation lift over gff3 file and add the gene ID as a note to a novel gene annotation from e.g. PASA
+The script is designed to take the ID tag of the "gene" feature entry from a LiftOff reference annotation lift over gff3 file and add this gene ID as a note to a novel gene annotation from e.g. PASA.

 ## Update
 **05-09-22**